Antony-Thornton/MS4--Fitness-Subscription-App/README.md

     * Click receive all events

             https://the-veggie-guy-fitness.herokuapp.com/checkout/wh/
-74. Get the siginng secret and add it to heroku config vars
+74. Get the sign in secret and add it to Heroku config vars
     * STRIPE_WH_SECRET

 <br>